Annie Award for Outstanding Achievement for Music in an Animated Television/Broadcast Production

 The Annie Award for Music in an Animated Television/Broadcasting Production is an Annie Award given annually to the best music composed for animated television or broadcasting productions.
 It was first given at the 25th Annie Awards, initially the category included both scores and songs from television productions.

+History

 At the 28th Annie Awards, two categories were created, though both were only presented that year, one was for music scores especially made for television productions under the name of Outstanding Individual Achievement for Music Score in an Animated Television Production, while the other category was to reward songs from both films and television productions named Outstanding Individual Achievement for a Song in an Animated Production.
 Since the 30th Annie Awards, the category Outstanding Achievement for Music in a Television/Broadcast Production is presented.